How to Play Scramgram

 Web vs. App

 You can play Scramgram for free in your browser at scramgram.com/play.
-The mobile app (coming soon!) will add a few extra features:
+The mobile app adds a few extra features:

 - Streaks: Track your daily play streak and see how many days in a row you've played.